A hungry little bear sat alone on a hill.

 There were no reasons to mope.

-With no shampoo in his eyes to cause any tears,
+With no rubbly-bubbly soap in his eyes to cause any tears,

-he had no real worries to support all his fears.
+little bear really had no worries to support all his fears.

 Wee bear shouldn’t have tried to conceal his icky sticky self.